The Constituent Counting Rule and Omega Photoproduction: Discussion

 \section{Discussion}

 The results obtained here contradict an earlier study that found $N=7.2\pm0.7$ \cite{Battaglieri}.
-However, that result was based on only 5 data points and all the points (except for one that was used from SLAC that has a value for $s$ of 6.13 GeV$^2$) have $s>7$ GeV$^2$, going up to $s= 8.06$ GeV$^2$.
+However, that result was based on only 5 data points and all the points (except for one that was used from SLAC that has $s= 6.13$ GeV$^2$) have $s>7$ GeV$^2$, going up to $s= 8.06$ GeV$^2$.
 Although these values are within the same range we are examining, they are not representative of the overall data set used in this analysis.
-The data discussed in this paper that make it past the $-t > 2 $GeV$^2$ cut have $s$ values that go down to as low as approximately 5.8 GeV$^2$, depending on the angle.
+The data discussed in this paper that pass the $-t > 2 $GeV$^2$ cut have $s$ values that go down to as low as approximately 5.8 GeV$^2$, depending on the angle.
 It is, however, fairly consistent with another analysis that found a scaling of $N = 9.4 \pm 0.1$ \cite{dey2014scaling}.
+As mentioned before, a Compton scattering experiment at Jefferson Lab also found a extra factor of $\frac{1}{s^2}$ from what was expected by CCR \cite{Compton-scattering-experiment}.

-One possible explanation for the apparent failure of the na\"{i}ve CCR here is that $s$ and $-t$ are too low for it to be applicable.
+One possible explanation for the discrepancy between the na\"ive application of the CCR and the results of this analysis} is that $s$ and $-t$ are too low for it to be applicable.
 However, as mentioned earlier, the CCR does seem to explain other reactions at comparable energies and hardness scales.
-Also, this explanation does not explain why it \textit{does} work with $N = 9 $.
-Another possibility is that the dominant contribution from the proton is a five parton Fock state.
-We are aware of no theoretical argument as to why this Fock state would dominate at these kinematics.
-An explanation in Ref.~\cite{dey2014scaling} was given in terms of the hadronic picture, specifically vector meson dominance and a Pomeron exchange.
+Also, this argument does not explain why it \textit{does} work with $N = 9 $.

-The correction to the conventional CCR can also be a consequence of conservation of total angular momentum.
+We propose the following mechanism to explain the results.
 In Fig.~\ref{omegahardscatt} a model for $\omega$ photoproduction off the proton is presented.
 Since the reaction is at a high enough energy, one can assume helicity conservation of quarks participating in the hard scattering sub-process.
 The matrix elements with vertices $\gamma^T_{\mu_i} \ (i=1,2,3 )$, are constrained to be transverse because they coupled to vector bosons (photon and meson) with transverse polarization states.